yuce/random/README.md

 On the real line, there are functions to compute uniform, normal (Gaussian), lognormal, negative exponential, gamma, and beta distributions.
 For generating distributions of angles, the von Mises distribution is available.

-Almost all module functions depend on the basic function random(), which generates a random float uniformly in the semi-open range `[0.0, 1.0)`.
+Almost all module functions depend on a Erlang `:random.uniform` function wrapper, which generates a random float uniformly in the semi-open range `[0.0, 1.0)`.

 [Documentation](http://yuce.github.io/random/)